The human body comprises several organic elements, all of which perform different functions and are uniquely adapted for such roles.

-Hormones play crucial roles in the provision of messages to different glands and tissues.
+Hormones play crucial roles in providing messages to different glands and tissues.

-Tyrosine, on the other hand, is essential for the synthesis of adrenalin, which many experts label as the hormone for fight or flight.
-It is also responsible for the production of norepinephrine, another important hormone in the body system.
+On the other hand, Tyrosine is essential for the synthesis of adrenalin, which many experts label as the hormone for fight or flight.
+It also produces norepinephrine, another vital hormone in the body’s system.

 The body uses DNA and RNA to collect and piece up the different molecules inside body cells, which control the rest of body activities and developments.